MAY, 2026

 Slide 3

-Three campaigns, one weekend, three completely different ways to make Mother's Day matter.
+Three campaigns, one weekend, three completely different ways to make Mother's Day special.

 Mother's Day is one of the most crowded moments in the fundraising calendar, meaning there are so many beautiful campaigns live.
 It also means there’s more competition, more noise, and it’s harder to stand out.